Enovale/matrix-url-previewer-bot/Readme.md

    Use a Matrix client, for example, [Element](https://matrix.org/ecosystem/clients/element/), to log into your bot account.
 Type in your recovery key when asked.

-   Set the profile name to “Link Preview” and profile picture to [transparent.png](img/transparent.png), a 68-byte transparent PNG image.
+   Set the profile name to “Link Preview” and the profile picture to [`transparent.png`](img/transparent.png), a 68-byte transparent PNG image.

 7. Remove any unverified registration session.